 Years ago I felt like the larger daycare centers had such an advantage over my little childcare home.
 Armed with that mindset, instead of making it a disadvantage I decided to use it.

-At tours, instead of stressing my small childcare, I use words like “intimate” and “family-like” to emphasize the advantage of my smaller environment.
+At tours, instead of stressing how small my childcare was, I use words like “intimate” and “family-like” to emphasize the benefits of my smaller environment.

 Businesses Can Co-exist